-Rick Archer: I tried, I tried to be respectful.
-I’m not going to be insulting to people.
-But I tried to be a little bit challenging also, in terms of, you know, whether they’re actually experiencing what they say they are, or whether it’s just conceptual.
-And there have been a couple like that.
-And this whole thing of scheduling people is one of the most difficult things because they’re well over 1000 people on the waiting list.
-And new record new requests come in every day.
-I can only do one a week.
-I still have a job.
-I’ve been busy for a long time.
-Well, I’ll be doing this well into my 90s just for the people that aren’t on the list.
-And so, you know, I feel bad because I know that there are a lot of those 1000 people would be really interesting to talk to, and I would like to talk to them all right away.
+Rick Archer: I will.
+I’ll be doing this well into my 90s, just for the people on the list.
+And so, I feel bad, because I know that a lot of those thousand people would be really interesting to talk to and I would like to talk to them all right away.
 But I somehow have to prioritize.
-And in the past, I was shooting from the hip a lot more just sort of, alright, let’s schedule this guy and see what happens.
-These days, Irene is taken over the scheduling.
-And she actually watches YouTube videos and tries to get a feel for the person.
-And so you know, we have a voting system, also where people submit these requests through a form on the website.
-And people with a lot of votes tend to go there in a spreadsheet, they tend to rise to the top of the spreadsheet.
-But we don’t strictly go by that either.
-Because sometimes it’s the people you’ve never even heard of that are like Francis Bennett, who has just come out of a monastery who are going to be really interesting.
-So it’s a it’s a inexact kind of clumsy method.
-You know, and, but I do my best with that.
-And, you know, I kind of feel bad about having to put people off sometimes who have requested interviews.
+And in the past, I was shooting from the hip a lot more, just sort of, “Alright, let’s schedule this guy and see what happens.”
+These days, Irene has taken over the scheduling and she actually watches YouTube videos and tries to get a feel for the person.
+And we have a voting system also where people submit these requests through a form on the website and people with a lot of votes, they’re in a spreadsheet, they tend to rise to the top of the spreadsheet.
+But we don’t strictly go by that either because sometimes it’s the people you’ve never even heard of, like Francis Bennett, who had just come out of a monastery, who are going to be really interesting.
+So, it’s an inexact, kind of clumsy method, but I do my best with that.
+And I feel bad about having to put people off sometimes who have requested interviews.
 Anyway, that’s my answer to that question.
 She had a question.

-Peter Decicco: I’m a little confused about someone had mentioned that you still feel stress.
-And you had mentioned some things that make me confused about it.
-Jesus did say that by your by their fruits, you shall know them.
-And I wonder what I know you’re probably not very judgmental.
-You don’t seem like the person who’d say, now that person is not enlightened or that person is enlightened.
-But what kind of fruits do you see from these people who you get a sense, really are awakened?
-I really, I’m not so much a believer in Enlightenment as I am in the outcome?
+Woman in audience: I’m a little confused about, someone had mentioned that you still feel stress and you had mentioned some things that make me confused about….
+Jesus did say that by their fruits you shall know them.
+And I know you’re probably not very judgmental, you don’t seem like the person who’d say, “No, that persons not enlightened or that person is enlightened.”
+But what kind of fruits do you see from these people who you get a sense really are awakened?
+I’m not so much a believer in enlightenment as I am in the outcome.

 Rick Archer: That’s a very good question.
-It’s something my wife always says to that, you know, she really wants to see some kind of tangible evidence that someone has attained something of significance, otherwise, it’s not significant in her estimation.
-And you know, as you were saying earlier, we all have our dharmas.
-Some people are just Bernadette Roberts.
-I mean, she I don’t know a whole lot about her.
-I haven’t read her books yet.
-But she’s one of these famous spiritual writers.
-But mainly she left the convent after having had a profound spiritual awakening and raised the family and that was where most of her energy was going, raising this family, at the same time having profound spiritual experiences.
+That’s something my wife always says too, that she really wants to see some kind of tangible evidence that someone has attained something of significance, otherwise it’s not significant in her estimation.
+And as you were saying earlier, we all have our dharmas.
+Some people are just … Bernadette Roberts, I don’t know a whole lot about her, I haven’t read her books yet, but she’s one of these famous spiritual writers.
+But mainly she left the convent after having had a profound spiritual awakening and raised a family, and that was where most of her energy was going, raising this family, at the same time having profound spiritual experiences.
 So perhaps her neighbors didn’t even know that anything was going on.
-She maybe it was, she was a good mother, I don’t know.
-So it doesn’t necessarily mean one is going to be out being a mother teresa or something.
-If you’ve had a spiritual awakening, because we do all have our talents, and our dharma, our Dharma just means that kind of course of action, which is most in tune with our particular makeup, and most conducive to our evolution.
-A lot of the people I interview happened to be teachers, because that’s how I know about them.
-And so their dharma seems to be teaching and that they feel that that’s how they’re serving.
-And that’s great.
-But, you know,
+Maybe she was a good mother, I don’t know.
+So, it doesn’t necessarily mean one is going to be out being a Mother Teresa or something, if you’ve had a spiritual awakening, because we do all have our talents and our dharma.
+Dharma just means that kind of course of action which is most in tune with our particular makeup and most conducive to our evolution.
+A lot of the people I interview happen to be teachers, because that’s how I know about them, and so their dharma seems to be teaching and they feel that that’s how they’re serving, and that’s great.

-Fax Gilbert: I was just gonna say, you wake up as you are, it’s more of a remembering.
+Fax Gilbert: I was just going to say, you wake up as you are.
+It’s more of a remembering.
 It’s a remembering something that’s already there right now.
-It’s, it’s not that your mind remembers it, it’s the self remembers itself, it knows itself.
+It’s not that your mind remembers it, it’s the self that remembers itself, it knows itself.
 And so externally, there cannot be any change.
-It’s just you wake up as you are with all the baggage that you’re coming into it with, that you have right now.
-And as a result, there’s like a seismic, you know, earthquake to your identity when that happens.
-And what can shake out out of that is, you know, all of the, the aspects of your being that had been held back, for one reason or another will start to blossom.
-And it can take a while for that to happen as these things bubble up to be seen, felt integrated, spoken lived.
-So it’s, it’s not that you that all of a sudden, there’s a red cape and you turn into a you know, a Superman or a holy person.
-My sense of it is that you just become yourself more fully and completely in the world.
-And in your relationship with the world deepens as, as that beingness that you recognize yourself to be falls into your heart.
+You wake up as you are with all the baggage that you’re coming into it, that you have right now, and as a result of that, it’s like a seismic earthquake to your identity when that happens.
+And what can shake out of that, is all of the aspects of your being that have been held back for one reason or another will start to blossom, and it can take a while for that to happen as these things, bubble up to be seen, felt, integrated, spoken, lived.
+So, it’s not that all of a sudden there’s a red cape and you turn into a Superman or a holy person.
+My sense of it is that you just become yourself more fully and completely in the world, and your relationship with the world deepens, as that beingness that you recognize yourself to be falls into your heart.